 These Are HORSE Teeth, Not HUMAN Teeth

-Cavities do occur in horses, but they usually resolve by themselves either by self repair or a piece of tooth breaks off with no harm to the horse.
+Cavities do occur in horses, but they usually resolve by themselves either by self repair (but also with the removal of starch / grain) or a piece of tooth breaks off with no harm to the horse.

 There are some equine dentists “filling” horse cavities saying that the horse will live on average 5 additional years because of the treatment.
 This is just a play on your emotions based on your fear of cavities in your own mouth.

 Just as a reminder, these are HORSE teeth and not HUMAN teeth.
 They are completely different.
 Since 1983 I have not had 1 horse come to me with a complaint of a cavity causing him not to eat or causing any other issue.